18F/18f.gsa.gov/_posts/2017-05-31-federalist-is-out-of-beta-and-open-for-business.md

 ---
-title: "Federalist is out of beta and open for business!"
+title: "Federalist is out of beta and open for business"
 authors:
 - will
 - jonathanhooper